yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-aug-2021/index.md

     >}}

-On a similar vein, [he increased the number of sets per pool on AMD](https://github.com/yuzu-emu/yuzu/pull/6944) (a feature used in Vulkan to specify some of the resources used by shaders in the pipeline), a changed that fixed the random crashes that occurred when booting `Xenoblade Chronicles 2`.
+On a similar vein, [he increased the number of sets per pool on AMD](https://github.com/yuzu-emu/yuzu/pull/6944) (a feature used in Vulkan to specify some of the resources used by shaders in the pipeline), a change that fixed random crashes that occurred when booting `Xenoblade Chronicles 2`.

 [K0bin](https://github.com/K0bin) is back again, fixing another major issue.
 This time, yuzu was not following the official Vulkan specification right, leading to overlapping information for textures and buffers on Nvidia graphics cards.